Providing materials and advice for the erection of :

 - Helps the local economy to recover.

-Helping the local communities to become more resilient by facilitating training of:
+Helping the local communities to become more resilient by providing equipment and facilitating training of:

 - Government and Non Government Bodies